 I have become a wee obsessed with Pinterest.
 Might even need a 12-step program!
 One can literally find an image for just about anything.
 Occasionally home decor or funny sayings catch my eye – yes, I have Pinterest Boards for those – but most often I am scouting historical clothing and anything Regency related.
-One of my boards is titled “Historical Portraits” and I only pin paintings of people from the mid-1700s to 1840s or so.
+I have FIVE boards devoted just to historical paintings/portraits from the general Regency Era (some Georgian) from the mid-1700s to 1840s or so.
 It is a great way to see how clothing was worn, hair was styled, and interiors were decorated.
 It is also a fun way to learn a bit of history.

 Here are a few of my favorite portraits from the Regency Era.
 I think these names will be recognized!